/*replace exisiting header phone area with number between a tags*/

 Once you arrive at the appointment, you may be asked to fill out paperwork.
 If you have any questions or if something doesn't look right, it is a good idea to contact your attorney.
 In addition, you should assume that you're being watched while in the waiting room.
 IME doctors will often try to discredit your claims of physical pain or limitations by observing you do something you say you can't.

 Before the examination, the doctor will have reviewed your medical records associated with the accident.
 When you meet with the doctor, you will be asked about how the accident occurred, your treatment, complaints, current employment, and how the injuries affect your daily life.
 The doctor will also ask about past injuries or medical conditions.

 The IME doctor will document your responses to his or her questions, as well as their medical findings, and generate a report.
 This is why it's crucial that you fully understand each question and ask for clarification if you don't understand a question.

 Contact an Experienced New York Personal Injury Attorney

 If you have been in a car accident and are scheduled to appear for a no-fault IME, and are presently unrepresented, you should contact a personal injury attorney immediately who can advise you of your legal rights.
 An experienced personal attorney can help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for car accident victims as well as those who have been injured in slip and falls, trip and falls, and other accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.